Anies Baswedan

-Early life, family, and education

-Early life and family
+Early life and education

-Anies Rasyid Baswedan was born on 7 May 1969, in Kuningan, West Java.
-His father was Rasyid Baswedan, an ethnic Hadhrami-Javanese.
-While his mother was Aliyah Rasyid, an ethnic Sundanese mother.
-His grandfather, Abdurrahman Baswedan, was a prominent Arab-Indonesian activist who served as a cabinet minister during the Indonesian National Revolution.
-He married his wife, Fery in 1996.
-They have 4 children named Mutaria, Kaisar, Mikail and Ismail.
+Anies Rasyid Baswedan was born on 7 May 1969, in Kuningan, West Java, as the eldest son and child of the three children of Aliyah Rasyid (born 1940), a lecturer at Yogyakarta State University, and Rasyid Baswedan (1934–2013), a vice rector at Islamic University of Indonesia.
+His father was born in 1934, in Yogyakarta, in and was of Hadhrami-Javanese descent.
+While his mother, was born in 1940, in Cipicung, and is a Sundanese descent who graduated from Universitas Pendidikan Indonesia in 1965.
+The couple later met and married in 1968 and lived in Yogyakarta.
+His paternal grandfather, Abdurrahman Baswedan, was a prominent Arab-Indonesian activist and diplomat who served as a cabinet minister during the Indonesian National Revolution.
+He had two younger brothers, Ridwan Rasyid (1973–2017), a reform activist, and Abdillah Rasyid Baswedan (1980), a businessman, and a younger sister, Haifa Baswedan (1971–1978).
+In 1978, when he was vacationing in Jakarta with his family, his sister Haifa died at Halim Perdanakusuma International Airport due to being crushed by a cupboard in the bathroom.
+Baswedan later referred the accident as the lowest point of his life and experienced a major psychological impact due to the fact that he would never see his sister again.
+Haifa was later buried at Jatinegara Cemetery.

-Education

 Anies grew up in Yogyakarta, attending SMP Negeri 5 and SMA Negeri 2 Yogyakarta.
 In 1987, he spent one year as an AFS Intercultural Programs exchange student in Milwaukee, Wisconsin.
-He returned to Indonesia, and enrolled at Gadjah Mada University, spending a summer attending Summer Session of Asian Studies at Sophia University in Tokyo, and graduating with a degree in business management.
+He returned to Indonesia and enrolled at Gadjah Mada University, spending a summer attending Summer Session of Asian Studies at Sophia University in Tokyo, and graduating with a degree in business management.
 As a Fulbright Scholar, he went to receive his M.P.M. in international security and economic policy from the University of Maryland School of Public Policy (where he was a William P. Cole III Fellow), and Ph.D. in political science from Northern Illinois University, where he was a Gerald S. Maryanov Fellow.

-Career
+Academic career

 Paramadina University rector

-On 15 May 2007, he was appointed rector (equivalent of president) of Paramadina University, a private university in Jakarta.
+On 15 May 2007, he was appointed rector of Paramadina University, a private university in Jakarta.
 He succeeded Nurcholish Madjid (commonly referred to as Cak Nur), a prominent liberal Muslim intellectual and scholar who had served as rector since the university's founding in 1998.
 He became the youngest rector of an Indonesian university, at 38.
 As rector, Anies established Paramadina Fellowship and included anti-corruption education in the core curriculum, first of its kind in the country.

 Indonesia Mengajar

-Anies rose to national prominence in 2009 when he initiated Indonesia Mengajar (Indonesia Teaching) foundation, a nationwide program that selects, trains, and assign university graduates to serve in a one-year teaching mission across the country.
-The program was established in response of unequal quality of education in Indonesia, particularly in the poor and rural parts of the archipelago.
-Anies remained in the leadership until 2013, when he resigned in order to pursue his political career.
+Anies rose to national prominence in 2009 when he initiated the Indonesia Mengajar (Indonesia Teaching) Foundation, a nationwide program that selects, trains, and assigns university graduates to serve in a one-year teaching mission across the country.
+The program was established in response to the unequal quality of education in Indonesia, particularly in the poor and rural parts of the archipelago.
+Anies remained in the leadership until 2013 when he resigned to pursue his political career.